Shim2751/CV_Perception/CustomDataset.md

    Custom Aihub's data for training YOLOX.

 ## 1. Analyse Data Format
- For changing the aihub's data format to COCO data format, the difference between the two formats need to be know.
+ For changing the Aihub's data format to COCO data format, you need to know the difference between the two formats.

  Aihub's Data Format
  --